ccarloscr/parastar/README.md

 # parastar

-Bash script using GNU Parallel and STAR to map paired-end fastq.gz files to reference genome using STAR.
+Bash script that uses GNU Parallel and STAR to map paired-end fastq.gz files to a reference genome using STAR.
-Default parameters are defined for _Drosophila melanogaster_ dm6 genome.
+The default parameters are defined for _Drosophila melanogaster_ dm6 genome and may be changed for other species.

 ## Installation